 In 2019, Virginia expanded Medicaid coverage, giving more residents access to health insurance.
 Nevertheless, treatment can be expensive, with costs including care from licensed medical professionals, room and board, medications, and staff supervision.

 Often the most pressing concern for people interested in attending rehab or detox is resolving how to pay for their treatment.
-Before you choose a provider to ensure that the facility will suit your treatment needs, first decide whether or not to attend a state-funded facility or a privately owned one.
+Before you choose a provider to ensure that the facility will suit your treatment needs, first decide whether or not to attend a state-funded rehab facility or a private facility.
 Then determine a payment plan.

-Private centers and federal or state-funded addiction treatment facilities have several key differences.
+Private centers and federal or state-funded addiction treatment centers in Virginia have several key differences.

 Private programs are typically supported by patients with personal financial means or employer-based health insurance to cover its costs.
 These programs generally have higher quality services, can have a higher ratio of staff to patients, and are less likely to have the potential limitations of government or state-funded programs.
 They might also offer a greater variety of therapies.